 With a budget in hand, formulate a strategy to reach your goals.
 Design an actionable step-by-step plan.
 To do this, you may need to break your goals down into more specific targets.
 The more detailed your plan, the easier it will be to follow.
 Establish a timeline to keep you and your team accountable.
 That way, everyone stays on the same page and it’s easier to stay on track.

 Digital transformation can introduce some instability or uncertainty.
+Even some software dev languages present their own challenges.
 So plan to mitigate risk by keeping a firm foot in established business processes.
 Don’t overextend innovation or abandon new business models too quickly.
 Instead, transform your business one step at a time.
 That way, you don’t put all your eggs in one digital basket.

 Don’t be discouraged if you don’t transform your business overnight.
 Successful digital transformations keep a steady pace and ensure precision.
 Embrace micro-revolutions.
 Even small digital transformation efforts represent a step forward.
 For example, adopting digital signatures over handwritten ones could be a quick win your business should celebrate.
 Find other projects that you can connect to metrics that show improvement.
 This way, you’ll encourage change while building momentum.

 Finally, consider hiring a digital transformation partner.
 Digital transformation can be a daunting process, and many don’t want to invest the time or effort.
 A third-party could be just what you need to efficiently and securely transform your business into the modern enterprise you want it to be.